-- (i) the applicant is not entitled to enjoy the earlier priority right, or - (ii) a patent application filed abroad, of which priority is claimed by the applicant, is not the first application within the meaning of Article 14, or - (iii) the exhibition, the display at which serves as a basis for claiming priority by the applicant, does not meet the requirements specified in Article 15, or - (iv) the invention applied for protection with the Patent Office or the relevant part thereof differs from the invention, to which the applicant has the right of priority, or - (v) the applicant has failed to observe the time limits prescribed for filing an application pursuant to Articles 14 and 15, or the time limit for furnishing a priority document or other documents or declarations required for the purpose of obtaining the priority right, or

-(vi) the applicant has furnished a declaration of priority of an earlier application in breach of the provision of Article 35.
+- (i) the applicant is not entitled to enjoy the earlier priority right, or - (ii) a patent application filed abroad, of which priority is claimed by the applicant, is not the first application within the meaning of Article 14, or - (iii) the exhibition, the display at which serves as a basis for claiming priority by the applicant, does not meet the requirements specified in Article 15, or - (iv) the invention applied for protection with the Patent Office or the relevant part thereof differs from the invention, to which the applicant has the right of priority, or - (v) the applicant has failed to observe the time limits prescribed for filing an application pursuant to Articles 14 and 15, or the time limit for furnishing a priority document or other documents or declarations required for the purpose of obtaining the priority right, or - (vi) the applicant has furnished a declaration of priority of an earlier application in breach of the provision of Article 35.

-- 1. Subject to paragraph (2), if the Patent Office establishes that the statutory requirements for the grant of a patent have not been satisfied, it shall take a decision on refusal to grant a patent. - 2.
-Before the Patent Office takes the decision referred to in paragraph (1), it shall fix a time limit, within which the applicant may comment on collected evidences and documents betraying the existence of the grounds that may cause a patent to be denied.
+- 1. Subject to paragraph (2), if the Patent Office establishes that the statutory requirements for the grant of a patent have not been satisfied, it shall make a decision on refusal to grant a patent. - 2.
+Before the Patent Office makes the decision referred to in paragraph (1), it shall fix a time limit, within which the applicant may comment on collected evidences and documents betraying the existence of the grounds that may cause a patent to be denied.
 The evidences and documents may extend beyond the list of the citations contained in the search report.

 - 1. Subject to paragraph (2), the provisions of Article 49 shall also apply, where the statutory requirements for the grant of a patent have not been satisfied only in respect of a part of the application and the applicant refrains from reducing the scope of the protection sought. - 2.
-Where the statutory requirements for the grant of a patent are not satisfied only in respect of some of the inventions covered by one application and the applicant refrains from reducing the scope of the protection sought, the Patent Office shall grant a patent for those inventions which satisfy the statutory requirements for the grant of a patent and refuse to grant a patent in respect of the remaining part; it shall also decide on making the relevant amendments in the application specification as filed.
+Where the statutory requirements for the grant of a patent are not satisfied only in respect of some of the inventions covered by one application and the applicant refrains from reducing the scope of the protection sought, the Patent Office shall refuse to grant a patent for these inventions.
+On the respective decision becoming final the Patent Office shall decide on making the relevant amendments in the application specification as filed.

-The Patent Office may choose to take the decision referred to in Article 49(1) before the particulars of the application are published.
+The Patent Office may choose to make the decision referred to in Article 49(1) before the particulars of the application are published.